Tony Stewart: Death of Kevin Ward Jr.

 On August 9, 2014, Stewart competed in an evening sprint car race at Canandaigua Motorsports Park in Canandaigua, New York.
 About halfway through the race, Stewart bumped Kevin Ward Jr., causing Ward to lose control and spin out, into the wall.
-A full course yellow caution flag was displayed.
-Ward exited his vehicle and charged down the banked circuit.
-Several cars tacked down to the inside most line to avoid him.
-As Stewart approached, Ward lunged at Stewart's car attempting to grab his wing which resulted in him being struck with Stewart's right rear tire.
+A full course yellow caution flag was displayed, signaling for the cars to reduce speed.
+During the caution period, Ward exited his vehicle and walked onto the banked circuit to confront Stewart.
+Several cars tacked down to the inside lane to avoid him.
+As Stewart approached Ward, Stewart's car fishtailed which resulted in Ward being struck by Stewart's right rear tire.
 Mortally injured when the right rear tire of Stewart's car struck him, Ward was flung 25 ft across the track to his death.
 Ward was transported by paramedics to Thompson Hospital and was pronounced dead on arrival, due to "massive blunt trauma".

 The incident took place the night before Stewart was scheduled to race in the Cup Series' Cheez-It 355 at Watkins Glen International; however, Stewart decided not to compete in the event, and Regan Smith started in his place.
 Stewart later released a statement "There aren't words to describe the sadness I feel about the accident that took the life of Kevin Ward Jr. It's a very emotional time for all involved, and it is the reason I've decided not to participate in today's race at Watkins Glen.
 My thoughts and prayers are with his family, friends, and everyone affected by this tragedy."

-The day after the incident, Philip Povero, sheriff of Ontario County, New York, told reporters "At this very moment, there are no facts in hand that would substantiate or support a criminal charge, or indicate criminal intent on the part of any individual."
+The day after the incident, Philip Povero, sheriff of Ontario County, New York, told reporters, "At this very moment, there are no facts in hand that would substantiate or support a criminal charge, or indicate criminal intent on the part of any individual."

 On August 15, 2014, NASCAR announced a rule change requiring that drivers who are involved in an accident and are unable to drive their cars back to pit road or the garage must remain in their vehicles until emergency crews arrive, except in an emergency (such as a fire or smoke caused by a blown engine).

 For the August 17, 2014 race at Michigan and the following one at Bristol, Stewart was replaced by Jeff Burton.
 He returned at Atlanta, and was granted a waiver to maintain Chase eligibility despite missing three races (current Chase rules state that a driver must attempt to qualify for every race in order to be eligible).
 However, he failed to win at Atlanta or Richmond and thus was unable to qualify for the Chase.

 Stewart gave a tearful interview when he returned to race in Atlanta, stating: